the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure a map preview is displayed on the venue block in the admin area when using TEC's default Google API Key.
 [TEC-3042]
 * Tweak - Set the appropriate Content-Type for REST responses that return just HTML during view partial requests.
 [TEC-4087]
+* Tweak - Change some of the block tests to adapt to the new Editor compatibility in common.
+[TEC-4016]

 = [5.9.1] 2021-09-14 =